raheelhparekh/DSA-grind/Notes.md

-Character.isUpperCase(ch)  // to check for a character is upper case or not where ch=word.charAt(index) word.indexOf(c)            // directly gives us the index of the character c in the word
+Character.isUpperCase(ch)  // to check for a character is upper case or not where ch=word.charAt(index) word.indexOf(c)            // directly gives us the index of the character c in the word s.split(" ")    // splits string when encounter a single white space s.split("\\s+") // splits string when encounter one or more white spaces s.trim()        // removes string before and after the word

 Maths
 XOR of a number with itself = 0